sherlockdoyle/Handwriter/README.md

 We go through each row of pixels in the image and check if it only consists of white rows or other colors too.
 This is used to divide the image into alternating white and text areas.
 We also select some of the lines based on their length, line spacing, etc.
 ![White rows](img/white-rows.png)
 The red lines show the rows, the blue lines are the selected ones.
 Sometimes, if two lines are too close, they might be detected as a single line.
-Try changing the line-height if so.
+Try changing the line height if so.

 ### Change line spacing

 In handwriting, we tend to have some lines closer to each other than others.
 In other words, we have varying line spacing.
 Using the rows of text found above, we move each line randomly up or down.
+We also move each line randomly left or right a little so that every line doesn't start from the same position (column).
 ![Line spacing](img/line-spacing.png)
-The amount to move the lines in this step can be controlled with the `-t` option; `0` means no movement, other values move in the positive or negative direction.
+The amount to move the lines up or down in this step can be controlled with the `-t` option; `0` means no movement, other values move in the positive or negative direction.

 ### Slanting lines